-Heather L. Smith, Secretary Michelle R. Moore, Administrator
+Douglas T. Shima, Secretary Michelle R. Moore, Administrator

-COMMISSION OFFICE

-Kansas Judicial Center

-301 SW 10th Ave., Room 374

-Topeka, Kansas 66612

-785-296-2913 ♦ judicialqual@kscourts.org
+COMMISSION OFFICE Kansas Judicial Center 301 SW 10th Ave., Room 115 Topeka, Kansas 66612 785-296-2913 ♦ judicialqual@kscourts.org www.kscourts.org

-www.kscourts.org

-BIOGRAPHIES MEMBERS WHO SERVED DURING 2015
+BIOGRAPHIES MEMBERS WHO SERVED DURING 2016

 Nancy S. Anstaett, a lawyer member of the Commission, practices in Overland Park and is a member of Rowe & Anstaett, L.L.C.
 She graduated from Kansas State University, magna cum laude, with degrees in journalism and sociology in 1977.
 She attended Washburn University School of Law and received her juris doctorate, magna cum laude, in 1980.
 She is a member of the Johnson County and Kansas Bar Associations and the Kansas Women Attorneys Association.
-Ms. Anstaett has served on the Kansas Continuing Legal Education Commission and was elected to the Kansas Supreme Court Nominating Commission where she served from
+Ms. Anstaett has served on the Kansas Supreme Court Nominating Commission where she served from

 1996-2000.
-She has been a member of the Commission since July 2002.
+She served on the Commission since July 2002.